morotsman/morotsman.github.io/_posts/2021-01-02-finagle-http-service.markdown

 When implementing the service I could not find that many good examples of how to develop a Finagle http service.
 I also found that I had to write more boiler plate code that I would have expected.
 It could be that I have missed something.

 I got the impression that most people use Finch or Airframe.
-In the next post I will invetsigate what kind of help I get when introducing `Finch`.
+In the [next post] I will investigate what kind of help I get when introducing `Finch` or `Airframe`.

 All code examples are available at [github].